This Year Will Be The Year of Cyber Security.

 Simple employee education can make a difference.
 One investigation (paywall) discovered that regular employee training increases their ability to recognize fraudulent attempts to phish.
 Additionally encouraging employees to adopt the best practices for digital hygiene such as regularly updating their passwords on their accounts, could help thwart security threats.
 In conjunction with employee-related oversight programs businesses can tackle the biggest cybersecurity risk — the people.

-1. Money Is The Motivation
+• Money Is The Motivation

 Cybercrime pays.
-The threat actors are often able to operate in relative anonymity, disobeying the law and regulations by leveraging the internet’s power to commit cybercrimes from anyplace within the planet.
+The threat actors are often able to operate in relative anonymity, disobeying the law and regulations by leveraging the internet’s power to commit cybercrimes from any place within the planet.
 While this is true for threat actors — like the increasingly problematic and prevalent ransomware-as-a-service (RaaS) operations (paywall) — it also applies to insider threats who have access to highly valuable company and customer data.

 If money is the primary motivation businesses will have to strengthen their defenses to safeguard their most important assets.

-1. Costs Will Continue To Increase
+• Costs Will Continue To Increase

-Staying Ahead Of The Trends
+• Staying Ahead Of The Trends

 When companies look back on their past year and prepare for the year 2022, the changing cybersecurity landscape will be the top priority.
 While determining the priorities and allocating resources are fantastic outcomes of those discussions, they’re most effective when responding to the most recent trends and threats.

 That is the same way that threat actors always look for new attack strategies and vulnerabilities Companies shouldn’t sit on their accomplishments.
 Instead, cybersecurity should remain a constant element of any viable and profitable business.
+Get in touch with AVIANET to know how you can change the company’s digital infrastructure.

 Leave a comment